nnethercote/Rust-CUDA/guide/src/faq.md

 - OpenCL can only be written in OpenCL C (based on C99), OpenCL C++ is a thing, but again, not everything supports it.
 This makes complex programs more difficult to create.
 - OpenCL has less tools and libraries.
 - OpenCL is nowhere near as language-agnostic as CUDA.
-CUDA works almost fully off of an assembly format (ptx) and debug info.
+CUDA works almost fully off of an assembly format (PTX) and debug info.
 Essentially how CPU code works.
 This makes writing language-agnostic things in OpenCL near impossible and locks you into using OpenCL C.
 - OpenCL is plagued with serious driver bugs which have not been fixed, or that occur only on certain vendors.